TinaTiel/obs-chatbot-python/README.md

 `aliases`: List of strings that also execute this command, for example the command _birb_ may also have aliases _tiel_ and _squawk_; this means viewers may also invoke the !birb command with !tiel and !squawk.

 `min_votes`: Describes the minimum number of unique votes needed to execute a command.
 Must be greater than zero.
+The Broadcaster and any Moderators skip voting validation.

 `permission`: The minimum status required to execute a command.
 Can be `EVERYONE`, `FOLLOWER`, `SUBSCRIBER`, `MODERATOR`, or `BROADCASTER`.